 Physical therapy is a known benefit in treating many orthopedic and neurologic conditions.
-In humans, it is considered a mandatory and routine intervention before, after, or in lieu of surgery once a diagnosis is made.
+In humans, it is considered a routine intervention before, after, or in lieu of surgery once a diagnosis is made.

 Rehabilitation exercises improve joint mobility, and post-operative patients have an earlier return to function when rehabilitation is incorporated into their treatment regimen.

 Rehabilitation exercises also may delay the progression of non-surgical diseases and maintain quality of life for affected patients.